 - In the state of Wisconsin pepper spray must have a safety feature designed to prevent

 accidental discharge (e.g. flip top or “cop top” can design).

 As you can see, the list is very extensive.
 Wisconsin law-makers must really have an axe to grind on pepper spray manufacturers and people who are looking to defend themselves through non-lethal self defense means.
 In 2013 Wisconsin Act 77 did make minor adjustments to pepper spray law; hopefully there will be more changes in the foreseeable future.

 Michigan, the Wolverine State, is #2 on the list.
 They have fewer restrictions than Wisconsin when it comes to pepper spray laws, but still ban UV dye.
 They at least allow you to have a tear gas mix (like OC/CS or CN mixtures) in your pepper spray, compared to their sister state.

-- Pepper spray must not be more than 10% OC concentration.
+- Pepper spray must contain more than 10% OC concentration.

 - Cannot contain more than 35 grams or 1.2oz of

 CS (tear gas) and inert ingredients.

 3. New York Pepper Spray Laws

 This list would not be complete without including the Empire State pepper spray laws.
 New York is one of the most regressive states in the nation, with New York City serving as the primary hub of anti-self-defense sentiment.
 While not as restrictive as Wisconsin or Michigan, New York takes a very authoritative view towards use of force situations.
 Yes, they even scrutinize pepper spray usage.